intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/tuning_guide.md

 Intel Extension for PyTorch (IPEX) is a Python package to extend official PyTorch.
 It is designed to make the Out-of-Box user experience of PyTorch CPU better while achieving good performance.
 To fully utilize the power of Intel® architecture and thus yield high performance, PyTorch, as well as IPEX, are powered by [oneAPI Deep Neural Network Library (oneDNN)](https://github.com/oneapi-src/oneDNN), an open-source cross-platform performance library of basic building blocks for deep learning applications.
 It is developed and optimized for Intel Architecture Processors, Intel Processor Graphics and Xe architecture-based Graphics.

 Although by default primitives of PyTorch and IPEX are highly optimized, there are still something that users can do to optimize for performance further more.
+Most optimized configurations can be automatically set by the launcher script.
 This article introduces common methods that Intel developers recommend to take.

 - Hardware Configuration
   - Intel CPU Structure